wdporter/acim/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ---

-3.&emsp;When the Atonement has been completed, all talents will be shared by all the Sons of God.
+3. When the Atonement has been completed, all talents will be shared by all the Sons of God.
 ²God is not partial.
 ³All His children have His total Love, and all His gifts are freely given to everyone alike.
 ⁴“Except ye become as little children” means that unless you fully recognise your complete dependence on God, you cannot know the real power of the Son in his true relationship with the Father.